JDKoder/scripts/README.md

 `currentBranch`: outputs the name of the current github branch This can also be passed into the dbranches function `dbranches mybranch $(currentBranch)`

+artifacts:
+running dbranches leaves artifacts of the run for review.
+These can be cleaned up simply by running `dbranchCleanup`